ys2542/Event-Search-and-Ticket-Recommendation/README.md

 * Test: Apache JMeter

 ## Recommendation Algorithm(content-based)
 In this project, I recommend events based on categories that the user has favorited.
 By knowing the category of the item the user favorited, I recommend some events belong to this category nearby this user.

-Concrete steps are as follow. <br>
+Concrete steps are as follow:
-1. Fetch all the events (ids) this user has visited.
+* Fetch all the events (ids) this user has visited.
-2. Given all these events, fetch the categories of these events.
+* Given all these events, fetch the categories of these events.
-3. Given these categories, find what are the events that belong to them.
+* Given these categories, find what are the events that belong to them.
-4. Filter events that this user has visited.
+* Filter events that this user has visited.
-5. Sort the recommendation list on ascending order of distance between recommended events's locations and user's location.
+* Sort the recommendation list on ascending order of distance between recommended events's locations and user's location.

+## RPC
+Java servelet could handle the lists RPCs below.
+* login
+* logout
+* register
+* search items
+* recommend items
+* set/unset favorite items

+## Database
+I implement two databases: MySQL and MongoDB.
+I prefer MySQL in the project at first, but if I need to scale the prject, MongoDB could be a good choice;

 ## Screenshots
 logic layer of this project